WHAT AM I WRITING NOW?

-My co-host on my first day at CJAD was former Canadian prime minister Kim Campbell.
-Oh yes, I then went on to have my own highly-rated radio talk show for over 20 years.
+My co-host on my first day at CJAD Radio was former Canadian prime minister Kim Campbell.
+Oh yes, I then went on to have my own highly-rated radio talk show for more than 20 years.

 On my last day at CJAD on Dec.
 13 2017, the station threw me a spectacular goodbye bash fuelled with martinis and delightful messages from everyone from Green Party leader Elizabeth May and Quebec Premier Philippe Couillard to comedian Gilbert Gottfried.

 Yes I once won a door prize at a Chabad synagogue raffle.
 I also won a Talk Radio award from Alliance Quebec and the Golden Ribbon Award presented by the Canadian Association of Broadcasters.

 Years ago I was an extra in the film The Apprenticeship of Duddy Kravitz.
 I am the one who dropped the tray.
 I played Metropolitan Opera conductor James Levine in 2001 A Space Travesty.
 I danced in a Swan Lake spoof before Pierre Elliott Trudeau.
 I have also been on stage with Twyla Tharp at Place des Arts and Megan Mulally at the Just for Laughs comedy festival.

 More recently I was one of the storytellers at the Woodstock Book Fest.
 I was one of the wiser judges at the the Miami Film Festival as well as one of the slower ones in an Israeli filmfest in Montreal.
 My goodness I have even done a book review for the Jewish Book Council in NYC.

 Gazette city columnist Mike Boone once said I was a natural and immediate smash as a talkshow host while renowned human rights activist Irwin Cotler described me as “an exemplar of political humour.”